stefano-vargiu-gd/devops-docs/README.md

 * awk
 * cut
 * tee
+* sort
+* paste
+* sleep
+* timeout
+* uniq
-* networking tools: tcpdump, netstat, arp, dig, nslookup, telnet, traceroute, ifconfig/ip
+* networking tools: see the [Networking section](#Networking)
 * monitoring tools: top, htop, iotop, iostat, vmstat

+Be able to:

-Be able to pipe commands and filter their output.
-Understand the buffering and how to disable it when filtering streaming output (for example `tcpdump -l | grep --line-buffered`).
+* pipe commands and filter their output.
+Understand the buffering and how to disable it when filtering streaming output (for example `tcpdump -l | grep --line-buffered`)
+* join/split lines
+* manipulate csv files: print only specific columns, sort them by a specific column, etc.

-A good excercise could be to filter the output of `tcpdump` to provide simplified informations on the current network traffic.
+A good excercise could be to filter the output of `tcpdump` to provide simplified informations on the current network traffic: for example print all the ip addresse/port pairs appearing on the network traffic in a interval of 15 seconds (without repetitions).